Oluwakemi-GT/alpaca-world/README.md

 # alpaca-world
-A side project to learn more about JavaScript, and React.
+A side project, with my mentor Jessica, to learn more about JavaScript, and React.

 # DevProjects - Alpaca image generator website